autoloadnextpost/auto-load-next-post/readme.txt

 = How can I override the repeater template file? =

-You first need to create a new folder in your theme directory called "auto-load-next-post" like so: **your-theme-name/auto-load-next-post/** and copy the repeater template file **content-partial.php** from the plugin template folder into that new folder.
+You first need to create a new folder in your theme directory called "auto-load-next-post" like so: **your-theme-name/auto-load-next-post/** and copy the repeater template file **content-alnp.php** from the plugin template folder into that new folder.

 Now you can modify it to match how your theme’s content is loaded for a single post.
 This will be the repeater template the plugin will use to load posts with from now on.